denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 community, however.
 The contemporary writer is bootstrapped passively to the prevailing vision of intellect augmentation.
 The very metaphor of bootstrapping suggests the impossibility of using one’s bootstraps to pull others out of the Platonic cave.
-Engelbart’s liberatory research program therefore left another less lofty imprint on the everyday practice of modern intellectual life.
+Engelbart’s liberatory research program thus left another less lofty imprint on the everyday practice of modern intellectual life.
 Text, which before the advent of the CRT was readily apparent on the page in all its fullness, finally entered a complex system of executable code and inscrutable control instruction.
 The material lightness of textual being came at the price of legibility.
+Complexity has grown more than expected.

-Short-lived screenless word processors of the early 1960s (e.g., the MT/ST) were difficult to operate, because typists had no means to visualize complex data structures on tape.
+Short-lived screenless word processors of the early 1960s (as as the IBM MT/ST) were difficult to operate, because typists had no means to visualize complex data structures on tape.
 Screens helped by representing document topography visually, restoring a sense of apparent space to otherwise opaque media.
 The contemporary digital document may resemble a page on-screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
-Screens simulate document unity by presenting holistic images of paragraphs, pages, and books.
-The simulation seems to follow the physics of paper and ink:
-One can turn pages, write in margins, and insert bookmarks.
+Screens simulate document unity by presenting holistic images of paragraphs, pages, and books.[^ The simulation seems to follow the physics of paper and ink: One can turn pages, write in margins, and insert bookmarks.
 But the underlying inscription remains in fracture.
 Simulated text does not transcend matter.
 Screens merely conceal its material properties while recreating others, more seemingly transcendent ones.
 The act of continual dissemblage, one medium imitating the other, manufactures an ephemeral illusion by which pages fade in and out of sight, paper folds in improbable ways, and words glide effortlessly between registers of copy and paste.

 In the rift between  input and output, programmable media inject arbitrary intervals of time and space.
 Forces of capital and control occupy the void as